Mae Clarke: Career

 Clarke also appeared in the modest pre-Code Universal film Night World (1932), with Lew Ayres, Boris Karloff, Hedda Hopper, and George Raft.
 In 1933, she was the female lead in Fast Workers, John Gilbert's last film as a contracted MGM star, and Lady Killer with James Cagney and Margaret Lindsay.
 The same year, she and actor Phillips Holmes were in a single-car accident that left Clarke with a broken jaw and facial scarring.

-Those injuries, however, did not end her film career, for she remained a leading lady for most of the 1930s.
+Those injuries did not end her film career, and she remained a leading lady for most of the 1930s.
 She was, though, increasingly cast in productions with lower budgets that lacked the status of her earlier films.
-Then, by 1940, Clarke slipped into supporting roles, although she did have a few last leading roles later in the decade, notably as the heroine in the Republic serial King of the Rocket Men (1949).
+By 1940, Clarke slipped into supporting roles, although she did have a few last leading roles later in the decade, notably as the heroine in the Republic serial King of the Rocket Men (1949).
 In the 1950s and 1960s, Clarke played uncredited bit parts in several notable films, including Singin' in the Rain, The Great Caruso, and Thoroughly Modern Millie.
 Her last screen appearance was in the 1970 film Watermelon Man.